maRce10/marce10.github.com/_posts/2018-07-04-Issues_spectral_parameters-PCA.md

 ![tsne_plot](/img/tsne.plot.png)

-The classification seems pretty good.
+The classification seems OK.
 Most clusters contain a single element type, and most types are found in a single cluster.
 Nonetheless, the classification was not perfect.
-For instance, clusters 6 and 7 contain the same element types.
+For instance, clusters 5 and 6 share some element types.
 However, it's much better compared to the 'standard approach'.
+In a more formal analysis I will make sure the frequency contours are tracking the signals (using `sel_tailor()`).
+This will likely improve the analysis.

 This quick-and-dirty comparison suggests that we (behavioral ecologists) might actually be missing important signal features when using  the *spectral/temporal parameters + PCA* recipe as the silver bullet in bioacoustic analysis.
 It also stresses the importance of validating our analyses in some way.
 Otherwise, there is no way to tell whether the results are simply an artifact of our measuring tools, particularly when no differences are found.